Why Smart Retirees Are Ditching Traditional Financial Plans

 Profit and prosper with the best of Kiplinger's advice on investing, taxes, retirement, personal finance and much more.
 Delivered daily.
 Enter your email in the box and click Sign Me Up.

-As the Founder and CEO of Medalist Wealth Management in Grand Rapids, Mich., Matthew Eilers understands that each client’s financial journey is different.
+As the Founder of Medalist Wealth Management in Grand Rapids, Mich., Matthew Eilers understands that each client’s financial journey is different.
 After learning to budget at a young age, he served as an adviser to the advisers for nearly 16 years.
 He used his unique expertise to create Medalist Wealth, where he helps clients create custom-tailored retirement plans designed to meet their vision for the future.

 -